 - If you call an obscure tune the band may not know it.
 But if you have a chart, they’ll be able to play it.
 Our house bands can play.

-- You may bring originals but if they have unusual changes, complex arrangements , or are illegible the band will probably not play them.
+- You may bring originals but if they have unusual changes, complex arrangements , or are illegible the band may not be able to play them.

 - Decide on a tune before you come up to the bandstand.
 You’ll have a better time playing if you have memorized the changes and don’t have to worry about reading it.

 - Singers: know what key you sing your tune in.

-- Listen and play in tune with each other.
+- Try to listen and play in tune with each other.

 - Have respect for the music and musicians of all abilities – this is not a competition or time to show off.
 The point is to immerse yourself in the music, not see who has the biggest ego.